fsist/future-streams/README.md

 ## Purpose and design constraints

-I wrote this library because I needed a scala model for streams with backpressure and transformations.
-I couldn't wait for other implementations of Reactive Streams, like [akka-streams](http://typesafe.com/activator/template/akka-stream-scala), to make a production-quality release.
+I wrote this library because I needed a scala model for streams with backpressure and transformations, and the other implementations of Reactive Streams, like [akka-streams](http://typesafe.com/activator/template/akka-stream-scala), weren't production-ready.
+Akka-streams should be ready quite soon now, and then this library will be obsolete;
+I expect to switch to using akka-streams myself at some future date.

 I chose to implement on top of the abstraction of Futures, because they are already used in many other libraries and are a good basis for interoperability of asynchronous code outside of Akka Actors.